HunterWhyte/jumaudio/README.md

 https://user-images.githubusercontent.com/61810551/210050268-edc39e8f-9c56-4715-8eec-7fd7fd39351d.mp4

 When we compute the DFT for a set of samples we get values back that represent the frequency components at equally distributed intervals from 0Hz to the sample rate of our audio file.
 To start, we will display the raw FFT output, taking a subset of the audio samples being fed into our audio device as input.
-The input is the discrete floating point samples that you may be familiar with if you have ever looked at the "waveform" of an audio track,\
+The input is the discrete floating point samples that you may be familiar with if you have ever looked at the "waveform" of an audio track like this:\
  ![](https://manual.audacityteam.org/m/images/d/d7/trackzoomedtosamples.png)\
 For demonstration purposes we will be using an mp3 file of an exponential sine wave frequency sweep.
 The raw FFT output looks like this: (each bar is one bin output by the FFT)